henryln1/CS221/README.md

 testIngredients*.txt: lists of ingredients used to test the output of the csp

-trainOnRecipes.py: runs fake recipe generation and creates the CSP and translates the output
+trainOnRecipes.py: creates the CSP and translates the output

 Commands: